Matt Willis: Busted

 Willis first found fame in the music industry as one third of the pop band Busted.
 The band's bassist and vocalist, Willis formed the band as well as co-writing almost all of their songs along with Charlie Simpson, James Bourne and Tom Fletcher, although the latter was a member of McFly.
 During their career, the trio became successful in the UK and began an upsurge of pop popularity.
 They had several chart successes and released two studio albums, one live album and a compilation of their greatest hits, available in the U.S..
 The band disbanded in 2005 when Simpson left to pursue other projects.

-On 10 November 2015, Busted announced on their official website and social media that they would reform with a 13-date starting in 2016.
+On 10 November 2015, Busted announced on their official website and social media that they would reform with a 13-date tour starting in 2016.
 Due to demand more dates were subsequently added.
 Busted released their third studio album, Night Driver, on 25 November 2016.
 It was then followed in 2019 by Half Way There.
 In the latter end of that year, Busted began their first hiatus since the split to give space for the members to pursue other projects.

 Solo career

-After a brief stay in rehab after Busted disbanded, Willis launched a solo career on Mercury Records, releasing singles in 2005 and 2006, "Up All Night", "Hey Kid", "Don't Let It Go to Waste", and a cover version of the Primitives song "Crash" for the film Mr Bean's Holiday.
+After a brief stay in rehab after Busted disbanded, Willis launched a solo career on Mercury Records, releasing singles in 2006 and 2007, "Up All Night", "Hey Kid", "Don't Let It Go to Waste", and a cover version of the Primitives song "Crash" for the film Mr Bean's Holiday.
 Just as he was about to depart on his first solo UK Tour with support band The Riverclub, he sacked his agents of six years, 'Prestige Management'.
 Willis was later dropped by Mercury.